fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 }
 ```

-There is

-The final code of the client can be found from [github](https://github.com/fullstackopen-2019/graphql-phonebook-frontend/tree/part8-9), branch <i>part8-9</i>.
+The final code of the client can be found on [Github](https://github.com/fullstackopen-2019/graphql-phonebook-frontend/tree/part8-9), branch <i>part8-9</i>.

 ### n+1-problem